rien333/numbersense-vae/thesis/README.md

     - [x] Investigate the goodfellow2016deep reference as to why it is somewhat computationally expensive -->
-As previously described, Stoianov and Zorzi (2012) applied artificial neural netwoks to visual numerosity estimation, although without using natural images.
-They discoverd neural populations concerned with numerosity estimation that shared multiple properties with biological populations participating in similar tasks, most prominently an encoding scheme that was invariant to the cumaltative surface area of the objects present in the provided images.
-Present research hopes to discover a similar kind of invarience to surface area.
-Likewise, we will employ the same scale invarience test, although a succesfull application to natural images already shows a fairly abstract representation of number, as the objects therein already contain varied visual features.
+As previously described, Stoianov and Zorzi (2012) applied artificial neural networks to visual numerosity estimation, although without using natural images.
+They discovered neural populations concerned with numerosity estimation that shared multiple properties with biological populations participating in similar tasks, most prominently an encoding scheme that was invariant to the cumulative surface area of the objects present in the provided images.
+Present research hopes to discover a similar kind of invariance to surface area.
+Likewise, we will employ the same scale invariance test, although a successful application to natural images already shows a fairly abstract representation of number, as the objects therein already contain varied visual features.